bitlayer-org/BitVM-Research/README.md

 # BitVM-Research
 ## Overview
-Currently, this repository has implemented the complete processes of Bitvm, which can help you understand them faster.
+Currently, this repository has implemented the complete processes of BitVM, which can help you understand them faster.

 ## Article link